AalexxJjamess/AalexxJjamess/README.md

 ### Hi there 👋

-I've been conflicted recently, because I find that I like a little of everything and I am subjected to people who are rewarded for liking very few things.
+I've been conflicted recently, because I find that I like a little of everything and I am subjected to people who are rewarded for enjoying very few things, but enjoying them to their fullest potential.

 <!--
 **AalexxJjamess/AalexxJjamess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.